laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 * "In theory there is no difference between theory and practice.
 In practice there is."
 Yogi Berra

-* "Les décorations, c'est comme les bombes, ça tombe toujours sur ceux qui ne les méritent pas" [[http://www.lemonde.fr/societe/article/2010/03/22/proces-viguier-deux-hommes-en-colere_1322481_3224_1.html|Me Dupond-Moretti]]
+* "Les décorations, c'est comme les bombes, ça tombe toujours sur ceux qui ne les méritent pas" [Me Dupond-Moretti](http://www.lemonde.fr/societe/article/2010/03/22/proces-viguier-deux-hommes-en-colere_1322481_3224_1.html)

 * "Science is what we understand well enough to explain to a computer.
 Art is everything else we do."
 D. Knuth, foreword to "A=B" (1995)